cyverse-de/cyverse-de.github.io/design/notifications.md

 Once the event recorder receives a message, it has to decide what if anything to do with the message.
 If the event recorder decides that no user has to be informed of the event then it will simply acknowledge the message and wait for the next one to arrive.
 If it decides that one or more users have to be informed of the event then processing will continue.
-This decision will be influenced by the category and the update type, so each handler will likely make this in a unique manner except in the case of the backwards compatible mode, where the decision has to be made in the same way as in the curernt notification agent by necessity.
+This decision will be influenced by the category and the update type, so each handler will likely make this decision in a unique manner except.
+In the case of the backwards compatible mode, the decision will be made in the same way as in the curernt notification agent out of necessity.

 The next step is to determine who should receive the notifications.
 This is another decision that is likely to vary depending on category and update type.
 The handler for backwards compatible notifications will only send the